 Put these in the food processor and pulse a few times to combine.

 2.5 cups all-purpose flour (I use 1.5 cups whole wheat pastry flour and 1 cup white)

 1 teaspoon sugar for savory pie OR 1 Tablespoon for sweet pie

 1 teaspoon salt for savory pie OR 1/2 teaspoon for sweet pie

 Add the fats and pulse as much as needed to get a texture with pea-size pellets of butter/shortening.

-1/2 cup vegetable shortening refrigerated, then cut into ½” pieces (refrigerated)
+1/2 cup vegetable shortening refrigerated, then cut into ½” pieces (refrigerated or frozen)

-Dust the disks with flour.
-Wrap in plastic wrap.
+Wrap each disk in the wax paper or plastic wrap.
 Chill 30 minutes or longer before rolling out.
 If too hard to roll out, let it sit on the counter for 15-20 minutes.

 Storage: The dough will keep for up to 3 days in the refrigerator or several months in the freezer.
-To thaw, remove from the freezer to refrigerator.
-Thaw overnight or at least 12 hours.
+To thaw, you can either move it to the refrigerator for 12 hours or more, or let it sit on the counter for a couple of hours.

 Timing: About 45 minutes, including chilling time